-The BS in Sports Management prepares students for exciting careers in the multibillion-dollar international business of sports.
-They are equipped with the professional expertise necessary to lead and promote sports organizations, develop and manage entrepreneurial ventures in the sport industry, and produce major sporting and entertainment events.
+The BS in Sport Management prepares students for exciting careers in the multibillion-dollar international business that is the sport industry.
+Equipped with the professional expertise necessary to lead and promote sports organizations, students develop the skills necessary to become leaders in a variety of sport organizations, create and manage entrepreneurial ventures in the sport industry, or produce major sporting and entertainment events.

-So endless possibilities are your thing?
-Then consider the vibrant, eclectic, exciting, multicultural, entertaining, inspiring hub of energy that is NYU.
-With more than 50,000 students from every corner of the globe living and studying across three campuses, one question never asked here is: “What is there to do today?”
+Are you in search of endless possibilities?
+Then consider the vibrant, eclectic, exciting, multicultural, entertaining, and inspiring hub of energy that is NYU.
+With more than 50,000 students from every corner of the globe living and studying across three campuses, one question students never ask is, “What is there to do today?”

 There’s no better way to get the inside scoop on what it’s like to be a student here than visiting our campus and exploring all NYU has to offer.
 Come visit us and learn firsthand from current students why there’s nothing like NYU.